-It’s not just the United States: These governments see TikTok as a growing problem.
+It’s not just the United States: These governments also see TikTok as a problem.

-In recent months, as tensions between Washington and Beijing mounted amid the novel coronavirus pandemic, analysts and officials have become increasingly concerned that the app, which is owned by ByteDance, a Beijing-based Internet technology company, could give the Chinese government access to a wide range of user data.
+TikTok, a video-sharing social networks, has seen rapid growth in the United States.
+But with tensions between Washington and Beijing mounting amid the pandemic, analysts and officials have become increasingly concerned that the app, which is owned by the Beijing-based company ByteDance, could give the Chinese government access to a wide range of user data.

-“This particular situation very much revolves around the China element and the origins of the app,” Britain-based social media industry commentator Matt Navarra said Monday.

-Microsoft is in talks to buy the app’s U.S. operations.
-ByteDance may have no choice but to sell or move out of the country.

-But the United States is not alone in raising alarm over TikTok.
-Here are some other countries around the world that have done the same.
+The United States is not alone.
+Here are some other countries that have raised alarm over TikTok.

 India

-Before India banned TikTok earlier this summer, it was available in 14 Indian languages and had an estimated 200 million users in the country — its largest market outside of China.
+Before India banned TikTok this summer, it was available in 14 languages and had an estimated 200 million users in the country — its largest market outside of China.

 The move came after 20 Indian soldiers were killed in a border clash with Chinese troops in the Himalayas on June 16.
-Tensions spiked between the two countries, and India imposed bans on more than 50 Chinese apps, including TikTok, fashion and shopping app Shein and messaging app WeChat.
+Tensions spiked between the two countries, and India imposed bans on more than 50 Chinese apps, including TikTok and messaging app WeChat.

-“Tik Tok continues to comply with all data and security requirements under Indian law,” the platform said in a statement released June 29, adding that it had not shared any information with any foreign government.
+“Tik Tok continues to comply with all data and security requirements under Indian law,” the platform said in a June statement, adding that it had not shared any information with any foreign government.
 The statement noted that “hundreds of millions” of people, including performers and storytellers, relied on the app as a source of income.

-According to Forbes, TikTok may suffer a loss of up to $6 billion as a result of the ban.
-An entire creative industry has sprung up around the platform.
+Forbes estimated that TikTok may suffer a loss of up to $6 billion as a result of the ban.

 Australia

 Australia’s government is conducting investigations into the app, according to media reports.
-Australian Broadcasting Corporation reported that Trump ally Prime Minister Scott Morrison has instructed the country’s intelligence agencies and its Department of Home Affairs to investigate the app’s potential security threat and its data and privacy policies.
+The Australian Broadcasting Corp. reported that Trump ally Prime Minister Scott Morrison has instructed the country’s intelligence agencies and its Department of Home Affairs to investigate the app’s potential security threat and its data and privacy policies.

-The European Union hasn’t issued any formal warning or ban on TikTok, but the app has come under scrutiny from the bloc’s data protection watchdogs, who launched a probe into its privacy policies in mid-July.
-The concern from one of the strictest international bodies on data protection echoed those of other countries who were investigating how the Beijing-based app utilizes and records user information

-A team of lawmakers in Japan are reportedly building a case to take to the Japanese government in September to urge officials to examine Chinese apps in the country and their handling of user data amid growing concerns over privacy.
+Last week, Morrison joined the growing chorus of voices demanding that the app remove a video of an American man taking his own life on the platform.
+Morrison said it was TikTok’s responsibility to stop exposing young people to “horrifying content.”

+“My government will be making sure that we do everything to hold you to account,” Morrison warned.

 Turkey

-President Recep Tayyip Erdogan has long sought to tighten his grip on social media, with parliament recently passing legislation that effectively bans Facebook, Twitter, and YouTube from operating unless they comply with government plans to regulate key platforms.
+President Recep Tayyip Erdogan has long sought to tighten his grip on social media, with parliament recently passing legislation that effectively bans Facebook, Twitter and YouTube from operating unless they comply with government plans to regulate key platforms.

 From October, all major social media platforms must have a responsive local representative in the country who can comply with court orders and block or take down posts deemed problematic by the government.

-Anadolu Agency, Turkey’s state-run news company, announced last month that the country’s Personal Data Protection Authority had began an investigation into TikTok and how the platform handles personal data.
+Anadolu Agency, Turkey’s state-run news company, announced in July that the country’s Personal Data Protection Authority had began an investigation into TikTok and how the platform handles personal data.

 Indonesia

-Privacy and geopolitical tension with China are not the only reason TokTok has run afoul of governments.
+Privacy and geopolitical tension with China are not the only reasons TikTok has run afoul of governments.
 Indonesia temporarily banned the app in 2018, citing concerns including “pornography, inappropriate content and blasphemy.”
 The ban was lifted less than a week later after the app agreed to censor some of its content.

 Pakistan

 Pakistan’s government issued a “final warning” to TikTok in July over concerns similar to those of Indonesia, saying the app would be blocked in the country if it did not remove “immoral, obscene, and vulgar content” from the platform.
-The country, which maintains close ties with China, said its telecommunications authority had issued a previous warning, but found unsatisfactory results.
+The country, which maintains close ties with China, said its telecommunications authority had issued a previous warning but found unsatisfactory results.

+Social media consultant Matt Navarra said Friday that while U.S. users of the app would be in a “frenzy,” following the announcement, TikTok fans around the world would also be on tenterhooks, probably wondering which stars on the platform would disappear in the days and weeks to come.

+Navarra also noted that many users would probably try to circumnavigate Trump’s block.

 Niha Masih in New Delhi contributed to this report.